Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mtVwiCQ5sZI,227.68579166666666,244.7445.md

 > you can now combine bauxite with silica to create aluminium which will open up a whole new world of possibilities like soda cans
 >
 > [Music]
+>
+> and so now here we are at the last part